michelfrjf614/InstallHassio/README.md

 2. Create one domain on duckdns **https://www.duckdns.org/**. with the IP by EC2 from AWS (ipAWS)

+3. Create one repository with name "smartboards3" in the link: https://s3.console.aws.amazon.com/s3/

+4.

 # B - Intalls HASSIO on Ubuntu, config tools from HASSIO and confid datas to manager users